Details

 Dates

-Engage Chicago 2022 runs from June 21 to August 12.
-There will be a short orientation program in the days preceding the first official program day, to introduce you to all aspects of Chicago, from its history to its transit system.
-Orientation details will be provided to accepted students in the spring.
+Engage Chicago 2024 runs from June 16 to August 9.
+There will be an orientation program on the first day to introduce you to all aspects of Chicago, from its history to its transit system, before the regular program schedule begins.
+Further details about the orientation day will be provided to accepted students in the spring.

 Travel

 You are responsible for travel to and from Chicago at the beginning and end of the program.
-There is no need to bring a car.
-As such you are discouraged from doing so, although arrangements can be made if necessary.
+With ample free public transit accessible from our program site, there is no need to bring a car.
+Parking near our host campus is quite limited and expensive, so students are discouraged from doing so.

 Housing

-The residence hall is air-conditioned, and laundry and kitchen facilities are located inside the building.
-A summer gym membership can be purchased at a nearby UIC facility.
+The residence hall provides a 24-hour security, is air-conditioned, and includes laundry and workout facilities inside the building.

 Academic Credits